Bletchley

-Bletchley is a constituent town of Milton Keynes, Buckinghamshire, England.
-It is situated in the south-west of Milton Keynes, and is split between the civil parishes of Bletchley and Fenny Stratford and West Bletchley.
+Bletchley is a constituent town of Milton Keynes, Buckinghamshire, England, in the south-west of the city, split between the civil parishes of Bletchley and Fenny Stratford and West Bletchley, which In 2011 had a combined population of 37,114.

 Bletchley is best known for Bletchley Park, the headquarters of Britain's World War II codebreaking organisation, and now a major tourist attraction.
 The National Museum of Computing is also located on the Park.

 History

 Origins and early modern history

 The town name is Anglo-Saxon and means Blæcca's clearing.
 It was first recorded in manorial rolls in the 12th century as Bicchelai, then later as Blechelegh (13th century) and Blecheley (14th–16th centuries).
 Just to the south of Fenny Stratford, there was Romano-British town, MAGIOVINIUM on either side of Watling Street, a Roman road.

 Bletchley was originally a minor village on the outskirts of Fenny Stratford, of lesser importance than Water Eaton.
 Fenny Stratford fell into decline from the English Civil War (17c) onwards.
 The arrival of the London and Birmingham Railway (now part of the West Coast Main Line) from 1838, and particularly of the branch lines to Bedford (1846) and Buckingham (1850) (that together subsequently became the Oxford – Cambridge "Varsity Line"), made the station at Bletchley a substantial one.
 Bletchley grew to eclipse both its antecedents.

-Almost forty years after the construction of Bletchley railway station, the 1884/5 Ordnance Survey shows Bletchley as still just a small village around the C of E parish church at Bletchley Park, and a (separate) hamlet near the Methodist chapel and Shoulder of Mutton public house at the junction of Shenley Road/Newton Road with Buckingham Road.
+Almost forty years after the construction of Bletchley railway station, the 1884/5 Ordnance Survey showed Bletchley as still just a small village around the C of E parish church at Old Bletchley, and a (separate) hamlet near the Methodist chapel and Shoulder of Mutton public house at the junction of Shenley Road/Newton Road with Buckingham Road.
 (These districts are known today as Old Bletchley and Far Bletchley).
 The major settlement of the time is nearby Fenny Stratford.